varunkumardev/amitmerchant1990.github.io/_posts/2020-03-30-using-arrow-functions-php.md

 ?>
 ```

-As you can see, in the above example, if you want to use higher order functions such as [array_map](https://www.php.net/manual/en/function.array-map.php), there will be an anonymous function which will evaluate the values from the array passed as a second argument and if you want to use a variable which lies outside of the scope of the anonymous function, you’ll need to add use.
+As you can see, in the above example, if you want to use higher order functions such as [array_map](https://www.php.net/manual/en/function.array-map.php), there will be an anonymous function which will evaluate the values from the array passed as a second argument and if you want to use a variable which lies outside of the scope of the anonymous function, you’ll need to add `use`.
 That’s a lot of boilerplate code, right?

-From PHP 7.4, the above can be reduced to the following using fat arrow(=>) syntax like so.
+From PHP 7.4, the above can be reduced to the following using fat arrow(`=>`) syntax like so.

 ```php
 <?php